LaraFB/3-ano/README.md

   - Product Owner: Lara Bizarro
   - Scrum Master: Joana Ferrão

-- Dates: from 27/Oct to 10/Nov | 17/Nov, 2 | 3 weeks
+- Dates: from 27/Oct to 10/Nov | 17/Nov, 3 weeks

-- To do:
+- To do (order by importance):

-  - Task1: Create javafx GUIs
-  - US2: As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.[Story Points: L]
-    - Task4: Add expenses managing methods
-    - Task5: Create expenses validation methods
-    - Task6: After entry, expenses should be recorded and displayed in a list or panel in the application.
-  - US8: As a user, I want to see the monthly budget so that I can make adjustments as needed.
+  - US 7: As a user, I want to create the monthly budget so that I can make adjustments as needed.
 [Story Points: M]
+    - Task 1: Design user interface to allow budget entry
-    - Task10: Add budget managing methods
+    - Task 2: Add budget methods
-    - Task11: Create budget validation methods
+    - Task 3: Create budget validation methods
+    - Task 4: Create Unit tests and fix remaining bugs

-  - US3: As a user, I want to manage categories so that I can organize my expenses according to different types.[Story Points: M]
+  - US 13: As a working student, I want to add money to my budget, so that I can keep the budget updated [Story Points: S]
+    - Task 1: Design user interface
-    - Task7: Add category managing methods
+    - Task 2: Add budget adding methods
-    - Task8: Create category validation methods
+    - Task 3: Create budget validation methods
+    - Task 4: Create Unit tests and fix remaining bugs

-  - US7: As a user, I want to set goals so that I can work for a specific objective.[Story Points: M]
+  - US 2: As a user, I want to manage categories so that I can organize my expenses according to different types.[Story Points: M]
+    - Task 1: Design user interface to allow category management
-    - Task9: Add goals managing methods
+    - Task 2: Add category managing methods
+    - Task 3: Create category validation methods
+    - Task 4: Create Unit tests and fix remaining bugs

-  - US1: As a new user, I want to be able to create a new account, So that I can start using it and mange my finances effectively.[Story Points: S]
+  - US 1: As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.[Story Points: L]
-    - Task2: Create register/login code
+    - Task 1: Design user interface to allow expense entry
+    - Task 2: Add expenses managing methods
-    - Task3: Create data verification method
+    - Task 3: Create expenses validation methods
+    - Task 4: Create a display of the expense
+    - Task 5: Create Unit tests and fix remaining bugs

-- Story Points: 1S + 3M + 1L
+- Story Points: 3M + 1L + 1S

 - Analysis: short analysis of the planning meeting